boukdir1/Peer-graded-Assignment-Prediction-Assignment-Writeup/pml-coursera-project.md

     # testing dataset
     testing.set = training[-inTrain,]

-Training and testing data consist of 160 variables.
-The choice of specific predictors is based on removing near zero variance predictors, with the nearZeroVar function, and also variables containing many NAs.
+There are 160 variables in the training and testing data.
+The choice of specific predictors is based on the deletion of near-zero variance predictors, with the nearZeroVar function, and also of variables containing many ANs.

     # Remove near zero variance predictors
     ind.nzv = nearZeroVar(x = training, saveMetrics = T)